orginux/clickhouse-cluster-compose/README.md

 make up
 ```

 This will start the ClickHouse server and keeper containers.
-The containers will be named `clickhouse-<shard-id>-<replica-id>`.
+The containers will be named `clickhouse-<shard-id>-<replica-id>` and `clickhouse-keeper-<id>`.

 ### Access ClickHouse Client

-To access the ClickHouse client for a specific shard/replica, you can run the following command:
+To access the ClickHouse client, you can run the following command:

 ```bash
 make client